priyanshu16sharma/Book-management-server/README.md

 ## /books/{id}
 GET: Get a book by id{} ✔
-PUT: Update a book by id{}
+PUT: Update a book by id{}✔

-# /books/issued
+# /books/issued/by-user
-GET: Get a list of issued books
+GET: Get a list of issued books ✔

 # /books/issued/with-fine
 GET: Get all issued book with fine

-# Subsxription Types
+# Subscription Types
 Basic (3 months)
 Standard (6 months)
 Premium (12 months)

 If the subscription date of a user is 1/01/2022 and user has purchased a standard package, user's subscription will expire on 1/07/2022